 “Discretion Governs: Recovering Attorney Fees in Copyright & Trademark Cases,” presented during the DRI’s Intellectual Property Litigation Seminar in Washington, DC (May 9, 2014)

 “Shutting Down Rogue Websites: U.S. Legislative Response,” presented during the ABA IPL Section 29th Annual Conference in Washington, DC (Apr.
 3, 2014)

 “IP is All Around Us – Trademarks,” presented during the IP Law Section’s Presidential Showcase at the ABA Annual Meeting in San Francisco, CA (Aug.
 8, 2013)

-“Your Web Footprint: How to avoid some common pitfalls when doing business online,” interviewed by Jayne Gest, published in Smart Business Philadelphia at 18 (Aug.
+“Your Web Footprint: How to avoid some common pitfalls when doing business online,” interviewed by Jayne Gest, published in Smart Business Philadelphia (Aug.
 2013)

 “Brand Protection: Ten Tips to Managing Trademark Rights Effectively,” Webinar presented through Thomson West’s LegalEd center (Feb.
 12, 2013)

 “Trademark and Internet Law Basics,” presentation to Law in the Arts Class in Drexel University’s Arts Administration Graduate Program in Philadelphia, PA (Feb.
 5, 2013)

 “The Scope and Severity of Extra-Territorial Online Piracy and Counterfeiting” (moderator), presented during the IPL Section’s Plenary Session at the ABA Annual Meeting in Chicago, IL (Aug.
 4, 2012)

 “Pirates and Counterfeiters: Enforcing Copyrights and Trademarks Online” (moderator), presented during the ABA IPL Section 27th Annual Conference in Washington, DC (Mar.
 29, 2012)